Nick DeLeon: Personal life

-Nick is the son of former Trinidadian international and NASL player Leroy DeLeon, who played with the Washington Diplomats in the 1970s.
+Nick is the son of Trinidadian international and NASL player Leroy DeLeon, who played with the Washington Diplomats in the 1970s.

 On April 5, 2011, while attending the University of Louisville, DeLeon was arrested along with two members of the Louisville diving team after being found with a large amount of marijuana and drug paraphernalia.
 Each were charged with one count of drug trafficking and one count of possession.

 DeLeon married his longtime girlfriend Jordan Trimble on December 14, 2013.
 They have two children, a girl, born August 10, 2016, and a son born September 2017.

 In March 2021, DeLeon stated his opposition to modern medicine by telling Toronto Sun reporter Steve Buffery "I’ve never had vaccines.
 I don’t get the flu shot.
 I don’t get any of that.
 I don’t take medicine.
 I don’t take prescription crap.
 Any of that."
 He also stated that he will never receive the COVID-19 vaccine.
 He went on to state that the numbers from the COVID-19 pandemic, that at the time of the interview had killed 2.75 million people worldwide, don't matter to him "It doesn’t matter to me.
 I don’t cower at (COVID-19) numbers, all that b.s.
 I don’t care.
 I don’t have to follow the flow of what everybody’s doing.
 Nah.
 I run my race, period.".